Powers and Duties of Company Liquidator in Voluntary Winding Up

 Such an order is issued by the Tribunal if the company –

-1. is unable to pay its creditors and clear their debt balances or unable to meet its debt obligations
+1. is unable to pay its creditors and clear its debt balances, or is unable to meet its debt obligations

 2. has passed a special resolution to the effect that it should be wound up by the Tribunal

-3. undertakes any business or the purpose for which it is formed is unlawful or is engaged in any fraudulent conduct of activities
+3. undertakes any business or the purpose for which it is formed is unlawful, or is engaged in any fraudulent conduct or activities

 4. commits any act against the integrity and sovereignty of India or offends any public order

-5. fails to hold or makes a default in holding its statutory meeting or has not filed its statutory report for five consecutive years
+5. fails to hold or make a default in holding its statutory meeting, or has not filed its statutory report for five consecutive years

 6. conducts the affairs of its business in a manner prejudicial to the interests of the company, shareholders or the public